Downey, California: After World War II

 Farmers in the area grew grain, corn, castor beans, and fruit, and by 1935 Downey was characterized as an "orange-grove town".

 Downey was incorporated in 1956 and instituted a charter form of government in 1964.
 Suburban homes and factories replaced the farms after World War II.

 Aerospace

 Vultee Aircraft was Downey's largest employer during World War II producing 15% of all of America's military aircraft by 1941.
 The company was a pioneer in the use of women in manufacturing positions and was the first aircraft company to build airplanes on a powered assembly line.
-Vultee became a part of North American Aviation (later North American Rockwell, then Rockwell International which was then bought by the Boeing company) whose facilities were the birthplace of the systems for the Apollo Space Program as well as the Space Shuttle.
+After World War 2, the plant was mostly idle from 1945 until 1948, when North American Aviation (later North American Rockwell, then Rockwell International which was then bought by the Boeing company) occupied the facility.
+In 1961, the facilities were transferred from the US Air Force ownership to NASA and became the birthplace of the systems for the Apollo Space Program as well as the Space Shuttle.
 For over 70 years, Downey's Rockwell NASA plant produced and tested many of the 20th century's greatest aviation, missile, and space endeavors.